andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 <span class="skewed">Munchmuseet</span>, fully ascribing to the
 give-the-people-what-they-want philosophy of design, immediately satiate the visitor's thirst for *Skrik*, as *The Scream* is called in Norwegian.
-The exhibit consists of a dimly lit three-sided alcove with a different version of *Skrik* on each wall.
+The exhibit consists of a dimly lit three-sided alcove featuring a different version of *Skrik* on each wall.
 Since Munch created each version on paper or cardboard they are more fragile than works on canvas.
 As a result they only display one version at a time on a rotating schedule, while "the two others rest in